4 the World Resource Distributors celebrates 10 years of resourcing libraries around the world!

 In 2005, 4 the World launched a for-profit subsidiary, 4WRD Book Connection, to provide books and textbooks at greatly discounted prices to schools and organizations.

 The growth 4 the World experienced in the first several years lead to a move to a 10,000 square foot warehouse in 2011.
 This transition has better positioned 4 the World to store books for upcoming shipments and has given adequate space for packing international container shipments.
 It has also allowed us to provide storage for other international organizations.

-4 the World operates with only two full-time paid staff positions, however, our effectiveness can be attributed to the over 7,000 hours of volunteer help we’ve received over the last 10 years!
-These volunteers have loaded containers, packed boxes, processed donated books, cleaned, shipped, prepared mailings, answered phones, gave tours, and even staffed the office while the paid staff were overseas!
-Some volunteers have even joined overseas trips to assist with Library projects.
+4 the World operates with only two full-time paid staff positions.
+However, our effectiveness can be attributed to the over 7,000 hours of volunteer help we’ve received over the last 10 years!
+These volunteers have loaded containers, packed boxes, processed donated books, cleaned, shipped, prepared mailings, answered phones, given tours, and even staffed the office while the paid staff were overseas!
+Some volunteers have even joined overseas trips to assist with library projects.